Yosef Tunkel: Biography

 In 1931 he visited what was then the British Mandate of Palestine, then traveled to the United States in 1932/1933 to visit his brothers and old friends as well as to gather material for a travel narrative.
 He stayed in Springfield where his brother Alex and sister-in-law Rose lived.
 Around 1934, he traveled to the Soviet Union to gather material for a subsequently published travel narrative.
 He lived in Paris for some time.
 In 1938 he adapted the Polish film Neighbors into Yiddish.
 The outbreak of World War II found him in Belgium from which he escaped into France with a group of Jewish refugees, only to be arrested by the Vichy authorities.
 He was sent to a detention center for foreign Jews in Strasbourg, where he befriended the Parisian novelist W. Wowiorka.

 Escaping in early 1941, he managed to find his way to the US once more, where he wrote for the major New York Yiddish daily The Jewish Daily Forward despite failing health.
 He settled permanently in New York.
 In 1943, he published the autobiographical work Goles: Ksovim von a Flichtling (Exile - The Writings of an Exile) about his experiences in Belgium and France in an attempt to shed light on the plight of European Jewry.
 In 1948, Tunkel published his last book Der Groyser Genits Oder a Nudner Tag in Nyu York (The Great Genius or an Annoying Day in New York).
 His last work of literature was an article for the Lithuanian Yizkor Book Lite "The Chapter of Vilna in my Life" which is published posthumously in 1951.

 His physical health was worsened by his experiences in the French camps and he spent the last several years of his life ill and nearly blind.
 On August 9, 1949, Iosef Tunkel died and was interred in the New Mount Carmel cemetery in Ridgewood, Queens, New York.

 Throughout his life, numerous collections of his work were published in Warsaw, Kiev and New York.

-He is remembered as one of the Yiddish language's outstanding humorists to this day.
+He is recognized as one of the Yiddish language's outstanding humorists.